 Do you love tacos?
 Are you a regular when your local Mexican restaurant has their “Taco Tuesday” menu special?
 Do you frequent your local “Taco Truck” often.
 They are very popular in the Southwest.
 Are you often found with a taco in one hand and a margarita in the other?
 Carbs and more carbs!
 We have the answer to avoid saying yes to all of those questions – Low Carb Taco Salad!

 Taco salad is basically like a taco in a bowl.
 Many of the “chain” or “fast food” Mexican restaurants serve their taco salad in a “carb bowl.”
 It is edible, crispy and doughy, but contains 50 carbs per serving and over 450 calories.
 Our recipe eliminates the edible bowl, the crunchy corn tortilla, and the soft flour tortilla.
-A glass bowl works just fine and offers your favorite Mexican flavors without the carbs.
+A Glass Salad Bowl works just fine and offers your favorite Mexican flavors without the carbs.
 No need for an oven or deep fryer.
 The only cooking involved in this delicious salad is one pan to brown the protein.
 We used ground beef – our usual 80-20 blend.

 Homemade Taco Seasoning